RainBlade911/Public-Projects/README.md

 ## Known Issues

-- **NPU driver state**: If the NPU stops responding after a crash or sleep, reboot the machine.
-If the issue persists, reinstall the Qualcomm NPU driver from [Dell support](https://www.dell.com/support/home/en-us/product-support/product/xps-13-9345/drivers).
+- **NPU not working after crash or sleep**: Reboot the machine.
+If it still fails after reboot, reinstall the Qualcomm NPU driver from [Dell support](https://www.dell.com/support/home/en-us/product-support/product/xps-13-9345/drivers).
-- **Unity Editor crash**: `TACOPlugin.dll` must be set to **ARM64 standalone only** in the Plugin Inspector — do not enable it for Editor.
-Loading it in the Editor will crash Unity.
+- **Unity crashes on open**: `TACOPlugin.dll` must be configured as **ARM64 standalone only** in the Plugin Inspector.
+If you accidentally enable it for Editor it will crash Unity on startup.
+Fix: rename `TACOPlugin.dll` to `TACOPlugin.dll.bak` outside of Unity, open the project, configure the plugin settings, rename it back.
+- **No keypoints showing**: Check the Console for errors.
+Most likely cause is the model file missing from `StreamingAssets/` or the wrong backend selected.
-- **WebSocket perf overlay**: Pre/Inf breakdown requires the Python server to be running.
-If values show 0, check the server is running and connected.
+- **WebSocket perf overlay shows 0ms**: The Python server must be running and connected.
+Check the terminal for errors.
-- **CPU fallback**: The quantized uint8 model produces correct results on CPU but runs ~20x slower than NPU.
+- **CPU fallback**: Works on any machine but runs ~20x slower than NPU.
+Confidence scores may differ slightly from NPU due to floating point vs quantized execution.